 In the summer of 1982, New York photographer Daniel Weeks undertook an ambitious project — he wanted to take a street-level portrait of New York City, block by block.
 So Weeks took a VW bus, mounted a camera on top, and hired a few guys to drive around and systematically take pictures of the city’s streets, block by block.
 One photographer sat on top of the van, snapping pictures using a Nikon with a 250-frame film back.
-The crew talked by radio as they drove slowly down the street a block away from the curb.
+The crew talked by radio as they drove slowly down the street a lane away from the curb.

 “There was talk of assembling a YellowPages style photo-directory of storefront Manhattan, and even a meeting with New York City to discuss a ‘digital photo map’ of the city, which at the time would have been a stretch,” says Weeks.